mp268501/mp268501.github.io/_posts/2025-07-15-my-windsurf-question.markdown

 date:   2025-07-15 11:55:42 -0500
 categories: jekyll update
 ---
-What happened with OpenAI's offer to buy Windsurf?

-Varun turned down $3 billion from OpenAI to take $2.4 billion from Google?
+Windsurf turned down $3 billion from OpenAI to take $2.4 billion from Google?

 Something is off, and I haven't seen it addressed yet.

 I like history because it helps me understand human nature.
 Human nature doesn't change.
-I value ["knowing the game you're playing"][game-of-life].
+I value [knowing the game you're playing][game-of-life].
 Having a fleshed out understanding of human nature is a cheat code for understanding games that involve people.

 With the Windsurf saga I don't understand the game.